 Located at 1510 Ben King Rd, NW, Kennesaw, Ga

-Park at Influencers Church across street and walk
+Park at Futures Church across the street for $5.00 and walk through the display!

 No Dogs or pets allowed